AbatapCompany/materialui-table/README.md

 Here is a example of using material-table with infinite scroll.
 For activating infinite scroll you need to set `maxBodyHeight` less than height of page of content and set `paging: infinite`.
 Also, you can use callback function `onChangePage` instead of data function, which will be usefull for integration with Redux store.
+If `infinityType` === 'append' (default value) response data is added to the end of the list, otherwise with 'replace' value the data is overwritten

 ```jsx
 import React, { Component } from "react";